v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-3-azdo.md

 [![Create Azure DevOps Repo](media/cloud-build-pipeline/acb3-azdo/createrepo.png)](media/cloud-build-pipeline/acb3-azdo/createrepo.png)

 12. It will say the project is empty, and to add some code.
-In the bottom-most option (Initialize a main branch with a README or gitignore), click Initialize.
+In the bottom-most option (Initialize a main branch with a README or gitignore), click **Initialize**.
 Although our game code is in perforce, we will use this Repo to store and version our pipeline code.

 [![Init Azure DevOps Repo](media/cloud-build-pipeline/acb3-azdo/initrepo.png)](media/cloud-build-pipeline/acb3-azdo/initrepo.png)